Installation

 If you don't already have a development environment setup, run the following:

-$ apt install -y build-essential
+$ sudo apt install -y build-essential

 Install development headers and tools:

-$ apt install cmake git libmariadb-dev zlib1g-dev
+$ sudo apt install cmake git libmariadb-dev zlib1g-dev mariadb-client xorg-dev

 After installing all dependencies, you can proceed building.